-- Create a sense of calmness and coziness within the space.
-Find a comfortable place to sit.
+Create a sense of calmness and coziness within the space - Find a comfortable place to sit.
 If it’s pleasant for you to have a cozy blanket, find one to have nearby.
 If you like the scent of burning candles, essential oils, or incense, please feel free to use these.
 If you like drinking tea or water during our sessions, please make yourself a cup of tea or pour yourself a refreshing glass of water in preparation for our sessions.
 In creating this sense of calmness and coziness, you’re actually engaging in healthy self-care.
-By having pleasant and calming stimulation (music to hear outside, a candle to smell, tea to drink, cozy blanket to wrap yourself in and pleasant things to see in your peripheral vision) you’re practicing your grounding skills and it will help your body, mind and nervous system to relax and allow facilitate our therapeutic work together.
+By having pleasant and calming stimulation (music to hear outside, a candle to smell, tea to drink, cozy blanket to wrap yourself in and pleasant things to see in your peripheral vision) you’re practicing your grounding skills and helping your body, mind, and nervous system relax and facilitate our therapeutic work together.